gevo222/ARFoodView/README.md

 # ARFoodView
-An Android augmented reality food menu application built with Java, ARCore, and Firebase.
+An Android augmented reality food menu application built in Android Studio with Java, ARCore, and Firebase.

 # What I Learned
 * User authentication with Firebase.